-Some of the difficult aspects of the move can include:
+Some of the difficult aspects of a move to assisted living can include:

-- The need to significantly downsize, often from a spacious home to a more moderately sized apartment
+- The need to significantly downsize, often from a home to a more moderately sized apartment.

-- Being forced into a new routine.
-For example, seniors who like to eat late dinner may not appreciate living in a community where dinner service ends at 7pm.
+- Having to adjust into a new routine.
+For example, seniors who like to eat a late dinner may not appreciate living in a community where dinner service ends at 7 p.m.

-- Resentment about having to live with people who are frail or disabled (even when the senior frail or disabled herself)
+- Resentment about having to live with those who are more disabled or frail than themselves.

-Of course many seniors have no trouble at all adjusting to assisted living, and take to it from day one.
-And the seniors that initially find the transition difficult usually adapt quickly, and often come to recognize that aspects of assisted living that bothered them are actually beneficial.
-Residents find it to be a great relief to downsize and not worry about housekeeping and steep stairs.
-The dozens of strangers encountered during the first days quickly become friends and companions.
-And for seniors who moved not altogether willingly, their feelings of abandonment and betrayal often turn into feelings of gratitude based on the recognition that their family members were acting out of love when they arranged the move.
+Of course, many seniors have no trouble at all adjusting to assisted living and take to it from day one.
+Often, the seniors that initially find the transition difficult usually adapt quickly, and come to recognize that aspects of assisted living that first bothered them are actually beneficial.
+For instance, residents find it to be a great relief to downsize and not worry about housekeeping and upkeep.
+For seniors who moved not altogether willingly, their feelings of abandonment and betrayal often turn into feelings of gratitude based on the recognition that their family members were acting out of love when they arranged the move.

 1. Take your parent to visit the community as often as possible before the move.
 After your family has selected a senior living community, take your parent to visit frequently before the move.
 Attend meals and events that allow your parent to become familiar with the residents, staff, and layout of the community.
 This will make the community and everyone who lives and works their seem less foreign when your parent eventually does move-in.